prd-khoa-luu/arizona-stay/README.md

 * Car (Uber/Lift/Waymo)
   * Download the app and put in your credit card info to use
   * Waymo always has the best prices compared to the rest
+    * Google's self-driving car service
+    * Only available in some areas => Not very practical for your daily commute
 * Bike
   * Sponsored by Paradox 🎉
   * Ride in bike lanes or on sidewalks